Handbook

 Always talk through the options with the employee to plan the best way forward.
 You can put your employee at ease when you talk to them by:

 Offer your employee services they might need such as: workplace adjustments, time off, or counselling.
-Contact your human resources and occupational health departments to find out what help they can offer your employee.
+Contact your human resources and occupational health departments to find out what help they can offer.

 Ensure you familiarise yourself with ill-health retirement and long-term absence policies, and cancer-specific policies in your organisation.